-A few days ago, I had to take a bunch of online courses for SAT and AP preparation.
-Problem?
+A few days ago, I had to take a bunch of online courses for SAT and AP preparations.
+The problem?
 The website used something named “Kollus Player,” which only worked on Windows.

-Even though I hated it, the only solution was going back to Windows.
+Even though I don’t like it, the only solution was going back to Windows.

-(and yes, before you ask, I did try it out in Virtualbox.
-The player refused to work since I might’ve been recording the screen.
+(and yes, before you ask, I did try it out in VirtualBox.
+The player refused to work, maybe as a countermeasure to recording VirtualBox windows using OBS.
 Double sigh.
 Like I don’t have things to do besides recording screens all day long.)

 There’s a few options here.